UberProTeam/UBER-Token/README.md

-# UBER_Token
+# UBER
-An ERC20 Token based on ethereum
+An ERC20 Token based on Ethereum